jviteMx/AMDCapstone/README/README.md

 4) Follow the link that is generated after running app.py

-## Maintenace guide
+## Maintenance guide

-The current libraries that are programed for use are FFT, Rand and Blas
+The libraries currently programmed for use are `rocFFT`, `rocRAND` and `rocBLAS`
 Any other library that is desired to be included requires adapting the dashboard.
 The current dashboard can only make simple `x`, `y` plots for line and bar graphs for new libraries when the x and y are specified when calling the activate_process method of `pargo.template.LibrarySuiteProcessor` derived class.
+To make custom plots, A new version of the dashboard must be implemented.
+Recommended place for visuals is in the `visuals.py` module

 ### Processing new ROCM libraries
 For libraries that are not already implemented (ie, not fft, rand or blas), a new class needs to be created that inherits from the base class `LibrarySuiteProcessor` that is in the `template` module.
 The `process_data` method of the base class must be overridden and implemented to do the processing.
 Check the docstrings of the class and method for more information on this.
 Also refer to the implemented derived classes to see examples.